tong-jin-nyu/learning-notes/database/easy-181-employees-earning-more-than-their-managers.md

 | 3  | Sam   | 60000  | NULL      |
 | 4  | Max   | 90000  | NULL      |

 Given the `Employee` table, write a SQL query that finds out employees who earn more than their managers.
 For the above table, Joe is the only employee who earns more than his manager.

 | Employee |
 | -------- |
 | Joe      |

-## Solution
+---

 ``` sql
 SELECT e.Name AS Employee